MaryamBouchhar/rentahome/README.md

 </p>

 <p align="center">
   <i>A web application for renting homes, where users can browse properties, add them to their wishlist, and make reservations.
-The app also provides an administrative interface for managing properties, reservations, users, and reports.</i>
+The app also provides an administrative interface for managing properties, reservations, users, reports and many more features.</i>
 </p>

 ## Table of Contents